 by Texas Homesteader ~

-Now in the past I’d simply buy a can of cherry pie filling to make my sweet no-cook cherry dessert.
-But I was often very disappointed at the abundance of filling and significant lack of actual cherry in those cans.
+But I was often very disappointed at the abundance of filling and significant lack of actual cherry in those expensive cans.

 Making this cherry pie filling is beyond simple.
 I’m basically just thawing frozen cherries and reserving the juice that drains away. (or reserving the juice from a drained can of cherries).

-Really, it’s faster than running to the store and plunking down hard-earned money for canned cherry pie filling.
+Really, that’s it!
+Simple ingredients without the preservatives found in the commercial stuff.
+And it’s even faster than running to the store and plunking down hard-earned money for canned pie filling.

 So versatile, so EASY!

-Here’s the recipe I use for topping desserts.
-Double the recipe if you need more.
+Here’s the small 1-cup recipe I use when I need just enough for topping desserts.
+Double or triple (or more) the recipe if you need more pie filling.

 Small 1-Cup Cherry Pie Filling Recipe:

-I was often very disappointed at the abundance of filling and lack of actual cherry in those purchased cans of cherry pie filling.
-So these days I've found it's cheaper and preferable to make my own cherry pie filling.
-I use canned or frozen cherries. #TexasHomesteader
+I'm often disappointed at the abundance of filling and lack of actual cherry in purchased cans of pie filling.
+I've found it's cheaper to make homemade gluten-free cherry pie filling using canned or frozen cherries. #TexasHomesteader

 Ingredients